Lakens/ANOVA_power_simulation/README.md

 7. A final optional setting is to specify if you want to output a plot or not (plot = TRUE or FALSE)

-### Specifying the design using ‘string’
+### Specifying the design using ‘design’

-‘string’ is used to specify the design.
+‘design’ is used to specify the design.
 Every factor is specified with a number, indicating the numner of levels of the factor, and a letter, b or w, to indicate whether the factor is manipulated between or within participants.
 For example, a `2b` design has two between-participant